raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/GLS and RTL mismatch (synth & sim ).md

-now we will the image of the gtkwave after synthasis and writing the netlist file and  in this we can clearly see the mismatch between the both the wave of sysnthasis and simulation
+now we will the image of the gtkwave after synthasis and writing the netlist file and  in this we can clearly see the mismatch between the both the wave of synthasis and simulation.

 <img width="823" height="755" alt="Image" src="https://github.com/user-attachments/assets/da17af4c-2fea-4d20-b127-0dbcab7f0176" />

-so conclusion is that on doing the bad coding we get the dufficulties in synthasis and simulation  so always give the else conditon ,it just an example and use the always(*) so it will causes to occurs always block when any of input is changes!!
+so conclusion is that on doing the bad coding we get the dufficulties in synthasis and simulation  so always give the else conditon ,it just an example and use the always@(*) so it will causes to occurs always block when any of input is changes!! as in the case of the bad_mux there is always@(sel).